PlumpMath/interop-2016/README.md

 The [BGP unnumbered](https://docs.cumulusnetworks.com/display/DOCS/Configuring+Border+Gateway+Protocol+-+BGP#ConfiguringBorderGatewayProtocol-BGP-unnumberedUsingBGPUnnumberedInterfaces) feature is used so that no IP addresses are required for any infrastructure links.

-Ceph servers announce loopback IP addresses to the leafs.
-Docker hosts announce container IP addresses to the leafs.

-The leafs announce default routes to both the Ceph and Docker hosts, allowing for full load sharing.
+The leafs announce default routes to the hosts.

 #Files
 - spines.yml: This is the Ansible configuration definition to deploy spine nodes